-Before making any call or fixed deposits,

-- Quotations must be invited from at least three (3) financial institutions for the term for which the investment is to be placed. - It is acceptable to obtain telephonic quotations, confirmed by email or facsimile, when placing funds.

-- When obtaining quotations, note should be taken of the name of the institution, the person who gave the telephonic quotation, and the terms and interest applicable. - Based on the result of the quotations received and the value of the prospective investment, the chief financial officer or his/her authorized designate should make an investment recommendation to the investment committee.
-The spreadsheet must be filed together with the investment documentation. - No attempt must be made to make institutions compete with each other as far as their rates and terms are concerned. - In considering the investment of funds, intermediaries must not be employed to make investments on behalf of the council. - Investment confirmation letters on must be issued by the related financial institution and be forwarded to the CFO and Expenditure Manager for safekeeping.
+- 9.2.1 The market value of each investment as at the beginning of the reporting period. - 9.2.2 Any changes to the investment portfolio during the reporting period. - 9.2.3 The market value of each investment as at the end of the reporting period. - 9.2.4 Fully accrued interest and yield for the reporting period. - 9.3 The Municipal Manager must send a notification to the following external parties: - 9.3.1 Notification to the Auditor-General, within 30 days after the end of the financial year, by all investees of any investment held by them for the Municipality during that year. - 9.3.2 Notification to the Auditor-General and the Provincial Treasury, within 90 days of the name, type and number of any new bank account opened by the Municipality. - 9.3.3 Before making any call or fixed deposits, - 9.3.4 Quotations must be invited from at least three (3) financial institutions for the term for which the investment is to be placed. - 9.3.5 It is acceptable to obtain telephonic quotations, confirmed by email or facsimile, when placing funds. - 9.3.6 When obtaining quotations, note should be taken of the name of the institution, the person who gave the telephonic quotation, and the terms and interest applicable. - 9.3.7 Based on the result of the quotations received and the value of the prospective investment, the chief financial officer or his/her authorized designate should make an investment recommendation to the investment committee.
+The spreadsheet must be filed together with the investment documentation. - 9.3.8 No attempt must be made to make institutions compete with each other as far as their rates and terms are concerned. - 9.3.9 In considering the investment of funds, intermediaries must not be employed to make investments on behalf of the council. - 9.3.10 Investment confirmation letters on must be issued by the related financial institution and be forwarded to the CFO and Expenditure Manager for safekeeping.

-13. MONITORING OF INVESTMENTS
+10. MONITORING OF INVESTMENTS

+10.1.
 The CFO shall ensure that proper records are kept of all investments made by the municipality.
 Such records shall indicate the date on which the investment is made, the institution with which the monies are invested, the amount of the investment, the interest rate applicable, and the maturity date.
 If the investment is liquidated at a date other than the maturity date, such date shall be indicated.
-The CFO shall ensure that all interest and capital property due to the municipality are timeously received, and shall take appropriate steps or cause such appropriate steps to be taken if interest or capital is not fully or timeously received.
-The CFO shall ensure that all insure that all investment documents and confirmations are properly secured.
+The CFO shall ensure that all interest and capital property due to the municipality are timeously received and shall take appropriate steps or cause such appropriate steps to be taken if interest or capital is not fully or timeously received.
+The CFO shall ensure that all investment documents and confirmations are properly secured.

-14. PERFORMANCE EVALUATION
+11. PERFORMANCE EVALUATION

-The performance of the investment portfolio must be evaluated each quarter and submitted to the Mayor as part of the section 71 reports.

-• The method of benchmarking investment performance will be by calculating the weighted yield attributable to the investment portfolio and comparing that with the returns available on similar securities issued by the National Government.

-• In evaluation the performance of the investment function, consideration must be made of the general performance measure of the finance function including the benchmark ratios, like;

-o the current ratio,

-o the liquidity ratio

-o the prescribed ratios of sub-regulation 10 of regulation N0.22605
+- 11.1.
+The performance of the investment portfolio must be evaluated each quarter and submitted to the Mayor as part of the section 71 reports. - a) The method of benchmarking investment performance will be by calculating the weighted yield attributable to the investment portfolio and comparing that with the returns available on similar securities issued by the National Government. - b) In evaluation the performance of the investment function, consideration must be made of the general performance measure of the finance function including the benchmark ratios, like; - I. the current ratio, - II. the liquidity ratio - III. the prescribed ratios of sub-regulation 10 of regulation N0.22605.

-15. BANKING ARRANGEMENTS
+12. BANKING ARRANGEMENTS